 The project is aimed to professionals, freelancers, private and public entities who want to use a free, useful and easy-to-understand tool.

-Ufficio Zero Linux is currently supplied in five versions:
+Ufficio Zero Linux is currently supplied in six versions:

 - Ufficio Zero Linux codename Bergamo 3.0.1 for PC with 64bit processors, based on PCLinuxOS and with Mate desktop manager